robledop/experiment64/docs/wm_protocol.md

 ## Demo clients

-- `user/wmclient_demo.c` creates a window, draws four colored rectangles, and paints a red dot wherever the user clicks.
-It also reacts to key press events by drawing colored blocks derived from the keycode.
+- `user/wmclient_demo.c` creates a window and uses `wm/imui.h` to draw four colored rectangles and a "Crash" button.
+Mouse and key events trigger a full-frame redraw through the immediate-mode UI layer.
 - `user/calculator.c` is a standalone calculator client executable launched by the WM desktop button (`/bin/calculator`) and uses `wm/imui.h` for immediate-mode button widgets.